CAT Syllabus 2026 – Important Topics and What You Should Not Miss in Each Section

 CAT LRDI Syllabus: Weightage and Pattern

 The CAT LRDI section is divided into two sub-sections.
 It covers Data Interpretation and logical reasoning.
-They cover areas like Circular Arrangements, Cubes, Games & Tournaments, Network Flow Diagrams, Pie Charts, Line & Bar Graphs, etc. A total of 22 questions are asked in this section.
+They cover areas like Circular Arrangements, Cubes, Games & Tournaments, Network Flow Diagrams, Pie Charts, Line & Bar Graphs, etc. A total of 22 questions are expected to ask in this section.
 This section aims to evaluate the candidate’s logical skills, analytical ability, and critical thinking.
 The LRDI section is the most scoring section of the CAT exam.
 Thus, you must practice endless questions to succeed.
 Learn about the CAT syllabus for LRDI in terms of important topics, types of questions, weightage, etc.

 CAT Syllabus: Topics Asked in DI